 I grew up on the San Francisco Peninsula where my daughter was raised.
 She attended St. Matthew’s Episcopal Day School, where I was active on school board and the parent’s group.
 Michelle now lives in Hingham, Massachusetts with her husband Ryan and her 3 children.

 My husband Steve and I enjoy living in this beautiful place.
-I look forward to working with the parish and my fellow vestry members in ensuring a successful spiritual future for Trinity Episcopal Church.
+I enjoy my fellow parishioners and working with them to ensure Trinity a successful spiritual future.

 Barbara Feduska, Co-Senior Warden